ropensci/crul/cran-comments.md

 * I have run R CMD check on the 7 downstream dependencies (<https://github.com/ropensci/crul/blob/master/revdep/README.md>).
 No problems were found.
-The maintainers are me.
+The maintainers of all deps are me.

 ---

-This version adds methods for asynchronous HTTP requests, and fixes some bugs.
+This version xxxx.

 Thanks!
 Scott Chamberlain